Skip to main content

 Once they get a copy of your application, Cafcass or CAFCASS Cymru will carry out safeguarding checks (you may also hear these called ‘screening checks’ or 'enquiries') to make sure your child is safe and not at risk of harm.
 This is the process of asking for, receiving and closely inspecting information about the adults and children involved in your application.

-A Cafcass officer (in Wales, a Welsh Family Proceedings Officer) carries out enquiries by:
+A Cafcass officer (or a Welsh Family Proceedings Officer) carries out enquiries by:

 • looking at your application form to see if you have ticked any of the boxes to say that you are concerned about the risk of harm to your child or children.
 (Sometimes even if you haven’t ticked any of these boxes, there may be something in your application that suggests there could be a risk.
 So, for example, if you mention that your children’s other parent is about to be released from prison, they will probably look into this further.)